mesosphere/dcos-docs-site/pages/docs/1.10/networking/virtual-networks/cni-plugins/index.md

 ---
+layout: layout.pug
-post_title: CNI Plugin Support
+title: CNI Plugin Support
-nav_title: CNI Plugin Support
+navigationTitle: CNI Plugin Support
 feature_maturity: preview
-menu_order: 30
+menuWeight: 30
 ---

 As of version 1.10, DC/OS works with any type of CNI network.
 Use CNI to allow your containers to communicate with one another when they are isolated from the hosts they are running on.